vuongbui229/hello-world/README.md

 I modified the README.md file by making the changes.

-Finally I opened and merged a Pull request.
+Finally, I opened and merged a Pull request.